Electrux/OS-Stuff/Installation/Arch/MSI-Laptop/Base-Install/Part1/instructions.md

 		exit

-	20. Reboot the system and when it starts, remove the usb drive:
+	20. Reboot the system:

 		reboot

+	21. Remove the USB before the system starts.
+And you will be greeted by a prompt asking you for username and password.

-# That will install the Base system.
+# That's it for the Base System Part 1 install.
 Now move on to the Base Install Part 2.